m0ru/bak/04_solution.md

 ## Process

 <!--
-Flo: "I think it's interesting to describe the actual process, but you should not over-emphasize it.
+TODO Flo: "I think it's interesting to describe the actual process, but you should not over-emphasize it.
 In the end, you came up with a design and an implementation, and that is the artifact you produced.

 If you can show multiple iterations of your artifact with 'experiments' evaluating its appropriateness and refinements, fine - but don't zoom into the microscopic level (first I read this, then that, ...).